 The tyre pressure monitoring system automatically detects the vehicle load.
-A corresponding message may appear on the Info-Display if inconsistent tyre pressures are detected.
-In some versions, the message is displayed in abbreviated form.
+A message appears on the information display if inconsistent tyre pressures are detected.
+In some versions, the message is displayed in abbreviated form

 For example, the following messages can be displayed: